-The Neighborhood feature groups multiple CC-SG units and enables you to switch among these CC-SG units with single sign-on.
+The Neighborhood feature groups multiple CC-SG units.

 NOTE: Use the Access Client in Internet Explorer--this is the only browser/client combination that supports the drop-down list for the Neighborhood feature.

 After the CC-SG Administrator configures the Neighborhood feature in the CC-SG Admin Client, the Secure Gateway drop-down list displays at the top of the Access Client if the CC-SG you access is an activated member in a Neighborhood.